 Asbestos Diseases Foundation of Australia Inc. (adfa) is a not-for profit organisation working to provide support to people living with asbestos-related diseases, family members, carers and friends.
 Adfa is a community based group and has a long history of being engaged in advocacy work and providing information on the dangers of asbestos within the Australian community.

 Asbestos Diseases Support Group, Wagga Wagga and District

 T: (02) 6922 3826

 T: (02) 6922 5414

-On their website you will find information on mesothelioma and a wide range of support information.
+On their website you will find information on mesothelioma and a wide range of cancer information and support services.

 153 Dowling Street

 Woolloomooloo NSW 2011

 Chris O’Brien Lifehouse offers advanced medical and complementary therapies, as well as emotional support and sanctuary all in one place with a holistic, patient centric model of care providing services for public and private patients.